 5 Then the Levites, Jeshua, Kadmiel, Bani, Hashabniah, Sherebiah, Hodijah, Shebaniah, and Pethahiah, said, "Stand up and bless the LORD your God forever and ever.
 And blessed be your glorious name, which is exalted above all blessing and praise.

 6 You are Yahweh, even you alone.
 You have made heaven, the heaven of heavens with all their host, the earth and all things that are in it, the seas and all that is in them, and you preserve them all.
 And the host of heaven worships you.

 7 You are the LORD, the God who chose Abram, brought him forth from Ur of the Chaldeans, and gave him the name of Abraham,

-8 And found his heart faithful before you and made a covenant with him, to give the land of the Canaanites, the Hittites, the Amorites, the Perizzites, the Jebusites, and the Girgashites, to give it to his seed, and have performed your words, for you are righteous.
+8 And found his heart faithful before you and made a covenant with him, to give the land of the Canaanites, the Hittites, the Amorites, the Perizzites, the Jebusites, and the Girgashites, to give it to his offspring, and have performed your words, for you are righteous.

 9 And you saw the affliction of our fathers in Egypt and heard their cry by the Red Sea,

 10 And showed signs and wonders upon Pharaoh, upon all his servants, and upon all the people of his land, for you knew that they dealt proudly against them.
 Thus you made yourself a name, as it is this day.

 11 And you divided the sea before them, so that they went through the midst of the sea on the dry land.
 And you threw their persecutors into the depths, as a stone into the mighty waters.

 12 Moreover, you led them in the day by a cloudy pillar and in the night by a pillar of fire, to give them light in the way in which they should go.